 - Opening the jaw

 Dysfunction: Because of the two different attachments of this muscle, there can be assymetric open/deviating of the jaw if one attachment gets tighter than the other.

-Dr. Rider has found the best chiropractic treatment on the jaw includes the use of Dry Needling.
+Dr. Rider has extensive in-class and practical education regarding anatomy and treatment.
+He finds the most effective chiropractic treatment on the jaw includes Dry Needling.

 - Dr. Rider has spent 60 hours of in class education.